JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 You will also need to add in a new file called `src/blog/article-one/thumbnail.png` which will be a thumbnail image for your article.

-# Step 4 - Understanding Gatsby and GraphQL
+# Understanding Gatsby and GraphQL

 Gatsby allows you to use GraphQL to query site data, however Gatsby abstracts some of the boilerplate away for us, so we need to do our queries in a particular way.
 We are going to have two main queries on our site: one for our homepage, where we query all the metadata and thumbnails of our articles; and one on our blog post page to get the content of the blog post.